 Laconia

-The successor of the Laconia of 1911, Cunard’s second Laconia was launched on 9 April 1921 at the Swan Hunter & Wigham Richardson yard in England.
+The successor of the Laconia of 1911, Cunard’s second Laconia was launched on 9 April 1921 at the Swan Hunter and Wigham Richardson yard in England.

-The ship sailed on her maiden voyage in May 1922 from Southampton to New York, and a year later became well known for undertaking the first Cunard World Cruise.
+The ship sailed on her maiden voyage in May 1922 from Southampton to New York; and a year later, she became well known for undertaking the first Cunard World Cruise.
 This world voyage lasted 130 days and visited over 20 ports.

-Laconia was requisitioned for use in World War II during September 1939, and was concerted into an Armed Merchant Cruiser.
-She had several six-inch guns fitted to her deck as well as three-inch high-angle guns.
+Laconia was requisitioned for use in World War II during September 1939 and was converted into an Armed Merchant Cruiser.
+She had several 152.4 millimetre [six inch] guns fitted to her deck, as well as 76.2 millimetre [three inch] high-angle guns.

 Laconia was torpedoed on 12 September 1942 while off the coast of Ascension Island.
-At the time, she was carrying over 450 Italian P.O.W’s.
+At the time, she was carrying over 1,800 Italian P.O.W.s, alongside British and Polish military personnel and civilians.

-The U-Boat that torpedoed Laconia; U-156, surfaced to offer assistance to survivors.
-However, the subsequent attack of U-156 and other assisting German submarines led to the ‘Laconia Order’ which ended U-Boat assistance towards survivors of ships they sunk.
+The U-boat that torpedoed Laconia, U-156, surfaced to offer assistance to survivors.
+However, the subsequent attack on U-156 and other assisting German submarines by an Allied aircraft led to the ‘Laconia Order’; which ended U-boat assistance towards survivors of ships they sank.

 Image sourced with permission from: Simplon Post Cards